 The scenario presented is instantly recognizable and relatable.
 The narrator then goes on to explain how AIS makes the job of getting the best deals easier by guiding the users at every step.

-This is a good example of a 90-seconds SaaS explainer video that presents the problem with a touch of humor.
+This is a good example of a 90-seconds animated explainer video that presents the problem with a touch of humor.
 The top-notch animations enhance the quality of the video further.

 Product: Zendesk is a customer service and CRM tool that offers a free trial.

 What makes it work: The video, The Zendesk Omnichannel Approach, takes a slightly different approach to make their pitch.
 Instead of talking about difficulties, they explain how their product can do the job better and importantly, how it can make your customer service people happy because they can be more productive.

 How do they do it?
 The app organizes all the messages sent using different channels like email, WhatsApp, or Twitter into a single interface, making it easier to stay organized.

 This example of a 90-second SaaS explainer video uses good-looking visual assets, and the overall quality is top-notch.